aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### showTableStyleFirstColumn {#showTableStyleFirstColumn--}

-Indicates whether the first column in the table should have the style applied.
+Indicates whether the first column in the table is the style applied to.

 ```javascript
 showTableStyleFirstColumn : boolean;